-With that said, it’s safe to say you have a higher chance of finding a potential expired domain on auctions and through drop-catching than on the drop list itself.
+With that said, it’s safe to say you have a higher chance of finding a potential aged domain on auctions and through drop-catching than on the drop list itself.

-This is the reason why finding an expired domain with TRUE potential is a pain in the ass.
-You must really have chunks of patience because it’s insanely competitive not to mention the amount of time it requires from qualifying and buying an expired domain.
+This is the reason why finding an aged domain with TRUE potential is a pain in the ass.
+You must really have chunks of patience because it’s insanely competitive not to mention the amount of time it requires from qualifying and buying an aged domain.

 Heck, out of 150,000+ domains expiring daily, SerpNames can only get 3-4 high-quality domains out of it.

-Now, if you don't have the time to do it yourself, check out our expired domain inventory, select your best pick and work on it right away.
+Now, if you don’t have the time to do it yourself, check out our aged domain inventory, select your best pick and work on it right away.

 Yep.
 They are all perfect for money sites under the most lucrative niches, with strong backlinks from giant relevant sites, and brandable names.